 - tutorial programs illustrating the techniques explained in the programmer’s manual

 Get KD SOAP

-KD SOAP is available under a LGPL license and can be downloaded from: https://github.com/KDAB/KDSoap
+KD SOAP is available under an MIT license and can be downloaded from: https://github.com/KDAB/KDSoap